Lew Wallace High School was a public high school for the Glen Park neighborhood in Gary, Indiana.

 The Gary school system had initially envisioned a “plant” educational plan, whereby all grades and departments of a school were housed in one large building.
 10 Those plans shifted in February 1922 when it was decided to switch to the “institutional” plan, whereby the various departments of a school were quartered in separate buildings surrounded by a central administrative structure.

 The first of the “institutional” schools were to be built at Ambridge, Tollerston Park, 45th and Madison, and 19th and Georgia.
 10 The “plan” schools, such as Emerson and Froebel, would become high schools.
-Each of the new campuses were to include an administration building, mechanical training workshops and classrooms, a boy’s gymnasium and swimming pool, a girl’s gymnasium and swimming pool, study and recitation rooms, and a power and heating plant.
+Each of the new campuses was to include an administration building, mechanical training workshops and classrooms, a boy’s gymnasium and swimming pool, a girl’s gymnasium and swimming pool, study and recitation rooms, and a power and heating plant.

 The 45th Avenue School (later, the “East Wing”) opened in 1921 at the cost of $60,000, 10 and was named Lew Wallace High School after Lew Wallace in 1927.
 Wallace was a native to Indiana who had served as a United States general during the American Civil War, as governor of the New Mexico Territory, as the Ambassador to the Ottoman Empire, and as the author of Ben Hur.